 How to Meet Other Parents

-Relationships include both our family and our friends, unfortunately, making new friends as an adult isn’t as easy as it was when we were kids.
-We have a lot of competing demands for our time as we get older—significant others, children, jobs, pets, parents, bills, yard work, and so much more.
+Relationships include both family members and friends, but unfortunately, making new friends as an adult isn’t as easy as it was as a kid.
+As people get older, there are a lot of competing demands for their time, from significant others, children, jobs, pets, and parents, to bills, yard work, community involvement, and so much more.

 Think about the things you enjoy doing with your kids and look for parents to strike up a conversation with at these events–sports, music, extracurricular activities, the gym, playgrounds, local events–anything that you think would attract a parent who has similar interests to yours.

 There’s an app for everything nowadays, including meeting other parents.
-MeetUp, Moms MeetUp, Mom Life, Peanut, and Hello Mamas are just a few.
-Facebook Groups also can be a great way to find like-minded friends.
+MeetUp, Moms MeetUp, Dadapp, Mom Life, Peanut, and Hello Mamas are just a few.
+Facebook Groups can also be a great way to find like-minded friends.
+Joining a support group for moms or dads is another great way to meet parents and make new friends.
+Just try searching “mom support groups near me” or “dad support groups near me” online.

 - “How old is your child?”